Foundry Operating Thesis

 This common operating model makes the platform particularly well suited to AI-enabled transformation.
 High levels of manual processing, fragmented data and human-in-the-loop decisioning create clear opportunities for standardisation, automation and margin expansion.

 Insurance workflows remain the most attractive initial entry point due to their density of these primitives, but the broader Financial Workflow Platform provides a more scalable framing than a narrow MGA-only lens.
-The current dataset is sufficient for market structure analysis and target identification, with further enrichment planned as the platform develops.
+We start with MGA because it provides a practical environment in which to deploy the operating system, establish proof of performance, and build expertise that can later expand into adjacent insurance and financial workflow categories.

 Acquisition Strategy